Art-Sells/Arells/Build-Notes.md

 ### Sell
 - (B) Amount Available To Sell
-- - Wallet: displays acVactsAts(see Readme acVactsAts section), if > 0, if 0, hide everything below with: No Amount Available to Sell (Buy)-> Buy Page
+- - Wallet: displays acVactsAts if acVactsAts > 0, if acVactsAts <= 0, display "holding amount" while hiding everything below, othwerwise if acVatops = 0, hide everything below with: "No Amount Available to Sell"
 - - Profits: displays acdVatops
 - - Sell Amount Input: $ format tel with no * or #
 - - Sell: takes cVact amount from the Vatop Group with the lowest cpVatop, if more than 1 Vatop Group has similar cpVatops, take from the cVact from the lowest Vatop Group #, deletes the Vatop Group if its cVact = 0 (see Readme).
 - - (Confirm Sale) -> Modals
 - - - Modals:
 - - - - Confirming Sale...3 Second delay
-- - - - Sale Complete (confirming sale modal = false) (takes cVact amount from the Vatop Group with the lowest cpVatop, if more than 1 Vatop Group has similar cpVatops, take from the cVact from the lowest Vatop Group #, deletes the Vatop Group if its cVact = 0 (see Readme), adds Date (logs new Date in "Transaction Dates" database), $, and (B) to "Sold Amount in Database") (View Transactions) -> Transactions
+- - - - Sale Complete (confirming sale modal = false) (selling takes cVact amount from the Vatop Group with the lowest cpVatop, if more than 1 Vatop Group has similar cpVatops, take from the cVact from the lowest Vatop Group #, deletes the Vatop Group if its cVact = 0 (see Readme), adds Date (logs new Date in "Transaction Dates" database), $, and cVactTas sold to "Sold Amount in Database") (View Transactions) -> Transactions
 - - - - Transaction Failed (confirming sale modal = false) (OK)
 - - - - Enter information (if one or more fields are empty)
 - Reloads modules every 5 minutes (price, wallet, and profits animation css) from coin gecko API wrapper?